plasticuproject/blog/content/posts/Mango-Writeup.md

 ![](/blog/images/mango/pics/user/9.png)

-After a lot of googling and with the assumption that the name "Mango" may refer to "Mongo", as in **MongoDB**, we find that it may be vulnerable to a **NO_SQL Injection** attack, where we can fish out user passwords from the database.
-Here are some common [**MongoDB Payloads**](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection#mongodb-payloads).
+After a lot of googling and with the assumption that the name "Mango" may refer to "Mongo", as in **MongoDB**, we find that it may be vulnerable to a **NO-SQL Injection** attack, where we can fish out user passwords from the database.
+Here are some common [MongoDB Payloads](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection#mongodb-payloads).

-We also find a [**script**](https://blog.0daylabs.com/2016/09/05/mongo-db-password-extraction-mmactf-100/) that may help us do this.
+We also find a [script](https://blog.0daylabs.com/2016/09/05/mongo-db-password-extraction-mmactf-100/) that may help us do this.

 We try to guess a few usernames, including **admin** and **mango** and make a few edits to the script to get it working right.
 We were able to successfully extract the passwords for those two user accounts.